JasperFx/marten/docs/documents/noda-time.md

 ::: warning
 By using NodaTime plugin - you're opting out of DateTime type handling.
 Using DateTime in your Document will end up getting NotSupportedException exception.

+If you customize the Marten default serialization using `UseDefaultSerialization(...)`, call `UseNodaTime()` only after `UseDefaultSerialization(...)` to ensure proper configuration of NodaTime serialization.
 :::